 The day provides an opportunity for all stakeholders working on mental health issues to talk about their work, and what more needs to be done to make mental health care a reality for people worldwide.

-This year’s theme set by the World Federation for Mental Health is young people and mental health in a changing world.
+This year’s theme of suicide prevention has been set by the World Federation for Mental Health.

 How to write about mental health